All Episodes

 Yes.

-Into a strange hazy mist with all kinds of strange boiling lights and that sort of thing.
+into a strange hazy mist with all kinds of strange boiling lights and that sort of thing.

-This went on for a period of time.
+So this went on for a period of time.

-Subjectively we could only estimate the time as perhaps about two minutes and that's strictly a subjective estimate.
+Subjectively, we could only estimate the time as perhaps about two minutes, and that's strictly a subjective estimate.

-that was night.
+It was night.

-A crash?
+A gentle landing, a crash?

 It was a gentle landing.

-Suddenly we were illuminated from overhead with a blinding searchlight.
+Suddenly, we were illuminated from overhead with a blinding searchlight.

-It was on a helicopter but we didn't know what a helicopter was because in 43 Sikorsky
+It was on a helicopter, but we didn't know what a helicopter was because in 43, Sikorsky and others were still working on perfecting them.

 God, that's right.

-And then suddenly MPs come out of some place and grab us and escort us to a building.
+And then suddenly MPs come out of someplace and grab us and escort us to a building.

 The doors are open for us.

-We go in the building and we're pushed down an elevator along with the MPs.
+We go in the building, and we're pushed down an elevator along with the MPs.

 And we look and we see military personnel.